What is Keyword Research?

 Many professionals dive right into finding the most relevant keywords for their legal services before doing customer research and miss an essential step: customer research.

-Conducting customer research will give you valuable insights into how their mind works, how they rank order their priorities, and the language they use when they start looking for solutions.
+Conducting customer research will give you valuable insights into how their minds work, how they rank their priorities, and the language they use when they start looking for solutions.

 Here’s a secret.